Guyana Driver's Licence Guide 2026

 Yes, a Taxpayer Identification Number (TIN) is generally required for GRA transactions.
 If you don't have one, you can apply at any GRA office.
 See our TIN Registration Guide for details.

-Last updated: February 12, 2026.
-Driver's licence requirements, fees, and procedures may change.
-Always verify current requirements with the Guyana Revenue Authority or the Guyana Police Force before applying.
-For all government services, visit our Government Services hub.
+Last updated: April 3, 2026.
+All requirements and fees verified against the official GRA Driver Licence pages.
+Requirements, fees, and procedures may change.
+Always verify with the Guyana Revenue Authority or the Guyana Police Force before applying.

 Related Guides